 At the last count performed by Statistics Norway (SSB), there were 2,6 million private cars in Norway.
-47,6% of these were diesel cars, 49,7% were petrol cars and only 2,7% were low or zero emission cars.
-In addition, there were 450 000 vans and small trucks, 92% of which were diesel powered.
+47,6% of these were diesel cars, 49,7% were petrol cars, and only 2,7% were low or zero-emission cars.
+Also, there were 450 000 vans and small trucks, 92% of which were diesel-powered.
 The average age of Norwegian cars was 10,5 years, higher than the average in countries like Greece, Romania and Hungary.
 As much as 22% of the cars were 15 years old or more.
 Older cars on average emit more than newer cars.

 - See statistics (Norwegian)